mdancho84/mdancho84.github.io/_drafts/data-science-job-in-under-30-days.md

 # 3. Don't skip referrals

-99% of job applicants don't come referred.
-They apply online and hope their resume get's picked for an interview.
+99% of job applicants **apply online** and hope their resume get's picked for an interview.
 It might surprise you, but...

 ### You have less than a 1% chance of getting an interview this way

-A better way is to come in referred.
-A referral is when a contact that already works at the company gives your resume and a testimonial to the hiring manager.
+A better way is to **come in referred.** A referral is when a contact that already works at the company gives your resume and a testimonial to the hiring manager.

 Most companies have a referral program where the referrer gets compensated $5,000 or more.

-And if you come in referred...
+And...

-### There is a 99% chance you get an interview
+### There is a 99% chance you get an interview if you come in referred

 So you'd better come in referred if you can.

 And why not?
 Referrers are incentivized to help you.
 But, there's a big problem.

-They aren't going to refer you if they don't know you
+They aren't going to refer you if they don't know you.

 So how do you get them to know you and refer you?